aws-samples/emr-bootstrap-actions/spark/README.md

  * Spark 1.1.1.a (Initial version of Spark's 1.1.1 release with select changes for working on EMR)
  * Spark 1.1.1.b (Include SPARK-3595 for EMR S3 output without temporary directory)
  * Spark 1.1.1.c (Change to class path for hadoop-provided profile build, Fix to support hive-site.xml and hive-default.xml with spark-sql)
+ * Spark 1.1.1.d (Addition of JVM options for GC, Add Hbase and Kinesis client jars available to classpath)

 #### Experimental versions available (designed to be ran with latest AMI available at time of build)